Laptop Mag Verdict

 The Dell Latitude 7400 2-in-1 (starting at $1,599, $2,802 as tested) feels like the debut of a new class of Dell business laptops.
 That said, it's probably best you forget everything you associate with the name Latitude and, instead, think about the Latitude 7400 2-in-1 as an XPS-turned business laptop.

 There's a lot to love about the Latitude 7400 2-in-1; the convertible has a sleek chassis, ridiculously long battery life and strong performance.
 The keyboard and touchpad are both first rate, and a unique proximity sign-in feature will secure your laptop when you're away.
 However, there are a few low points, including the laptop's average display and weak speakers.
 Despite those quibbles, the Latitude 7400 2-in-1 is Dell's best business laptop yet and a warning shot to the ThinkPads and EliteBooks of the world.
+It's also one of the laptops with best battery life.

 Dell Latitude 7400 2-in-1 price and configuration options